B movie: Transition in the 1950s

 The Amazing Colossal Man was released by a new company whose name was much bigger than its budgets.
-American International Pictures (AIP), founded in 1956 by James H. Nicholson and Samuel Z. Arkoff in a reorganization of their American Releasing Corporation (ARC), soon became the leading U.S. studio devoted entirely to B-cost productions.
+American International Pictures (AIP), founded in 1956 by James H. Nicholson and Samuel Z. Arkoff in a reorganization of their American Releasing Corporation (ARC), soon became the leading American studio devoted entirely to B-cost productions.
 American International helped keep the original-release double bill alive through paired packages of its films: these movies were low-budget, but instead of a flat rate, they were rented out on a percentage basis, like A films.

-The success of I Was a Teenage Werewolf (1957) thus brought AIP a large return—made for about $100,000, it grossed more than $2 million.
+The success of I Was a Teenage Werewolf (1957) thus brought AIP a large return, made for about $100,000, it grossed more than $2 million.
 As the film's title suggests, the studio relied on both fantastic genre subjects and new, teen-oriented angles.
 When Hot Rod Gang (1958) turned a profit, hot rod horror was given a try: Ghost of Dragstrip Hollow (1959).
 David Cook credits AIP with leading the way "in demographic exploitation, target marketing, and saturation booking, all of which became standard procedure for the majors in planning and releasing their mass-market 'event' films" by the late 1970s.
 In terms of content, the majors were already there, with films about juvenile delinquency such as Warner Bros.'
-Untamed Youth (1957) and MGM's High School Confidential (1958), both starring Mamie Van Doren.
+Untamed Youth (1957) and MGM's High School Confidential!
+(1958), both starring Mamie Van Doren.

 In 1954, a young filmmaker named Roger Corman received his first screen credits as writer and associate producer of Allied Artists' Highway Dragnet.
 Corman soon independently produced his first movie, Monster from the Ocean Floor, on a $12,000 budget and a six-day shooting schedule.
 Among the six films he worked on in 1955, Corman produced and directed the first official ARC release, Apache Woman, and Day the World Ended, half of Arkoff and Nicholson's first twin-bill package.
 Corman directed over fifty feature films through 1990.
 As of 2007, he remained active as a producer, with more than 350 movies to his credit.
 Often referred to as the "King of the Bs", Corman has said that "to my way of thinking, I never made a 'B' movie in my life", as the traditional B movie was dying out when he began making pictures.
 He prefers to describe his metier as "low-budget exploitation films".
 In later years Corman, both with AIP and as head of his own companies, helped launch the careers of Francis Ford Coppola, Jonathan Demme, Robert Towne, and Robert De Niro, among many others.